Blackthorn Berries are excellent for digestion, bladder and kidney problems. They work as a mouth wash, skin mask and an energy booster!

-Herbal tea prepared from the leaves of this herb is known to be beneficial in stimulating appetite.
-Also, simply consuming blackthorn jam or marmalade cures indigestion or upset stomach.
+Herbal tea prepared from the berries of this herb is beneficial in stimulating the appetite.

-The Complete German Commission E Monographs: Therapeutic Guide to Herbal Medicines has approved the use of this herb for getting rid of mild inflammation of mouth and pharyngeal mucosa.
+The Complete German Commission E Monographs: Therapeutic Guide to Herbal Medicines has approved the use of Blackthorn for getting rid of mild inflammation of mouth and throat.

 When dealing with sore throat or inflamed tonsils, you can gargle with some strong blackthorn tea or a dose of tincture mixed with a bit of water.

 Blackthorn has a calming effect on the nerves.
-Thus, it helps relieve fatigue and boosts vitality, as well as helping with issues like insomnia, shivers, lack of interest, etc.
+Thus, it helps relieve fatigue and boosts vitality, as well as helping with issues like insomnia, shivers, apathy, low energy, etc.

 Prunus Spinosa, also known as blackthorn or sloe is a wild relative of the cultivated plum.
 It is native to Europe, western Asia, and northwest Africa, and blackthorn because of its dark-colored bark and skin.